gabrieljablonski/fazenda-tech-interview/README.md

 This is a "take-home" challenge, so you can complete it at your own pace.
 We expect you to spend 2 to 3 hours on it, but you can take as long as you need.

 > [!IMPORTANT]
-> Your solution should be submitted as fork of this repository, on your own GitHub account (or on any other Git provider you use).
+> Your solution should be submitted as a fork of this repository, on your own GitHub account (or on any other Git provider you use).

-You're free to use any resources you want (ask a friend, Google, ChatGPT, ...), but we highly encourage you to do it on your own.
+You're free to use any resources you want (ask a friend, Google, ChatGPT, ...), but we highly encourage you to try solving each problem on your own first.

-Your solutions to the challenge will be the subject of a technical discussion during your first interview, so be ready to explain your choices (no trick questions, I promise!).
+Your solutions to the challenge will be the subject of a technical discussion, so be ready to explain your choices (no trick questions, I promise!).
 We also encourage you write down a few notes to help you out during the discussion.

 > [!NOTE]
-> The interview will be in Portuguese, but we encourage any comments and notes you make to be in English.
+> The technical discussion will be in Portuguese, but we encourage any comments and notes you make to be in English.

 With that said, let's get started!